 Administration of Live Vaccines: Live vaccines should not be given to individuals on high doses of corticosteroids, due to impaired immune response.
 Live vaccines should be postponed until at least 3 months after stopping corticosteroid therapy.

-(See also section 4.5 Interactions with other medicinal products and other forms of interactions).
+(See also Section 4.5 'Interaction with other medicinal products and other forms on interaction').